CSCI-1101-TTh12-F22/samplecode/README.md

-# samplecode
+# Sample Code
-Sample Code for CS1
+The repo contains sample code, week by week, for CS1.